Literature constructions

 julia> weighted_resolution_zero_sections(m)

-Note however, that these changes will (currently) not be stored in our data base.
-One can also check if a model has a particular set of information.
+One can check if a model has a particular set of information.
 This is achieved with the following methods:

 has_arxiv_id(m::AbstractFTheoryModel)